Effects of Hurricane Sandy in New Jersey: Long term aftermath

 As of April 2013, many houses on Mantoloking remained damaged, although the post office was reopened and about 40 residents were able to move back by April 2013.
 By that time, about 39,000 families statewide were still unable to return to their homes, down from 161,000 after Sandy struck.
 Towns had to borrow money to pay for power restoration and police and fire workers before the federal government compensated them.
 There were new regulations on how high new homes had to be rebuilt to prevent future flooding.
 Boardwalks were rebuilt and beaches were restored, the latter due to a combination of natural processes and bulldozers.
 The roller coaster at Casino Pier in Seaside Heights was demolished on May 14, 2013, after sitting in the ocean for nearly six months.
 As of the 2016 summer, many oceanfront homes in Mantoloking had been rebuilt, while a stretch of several blocks had empty lots where homes once stood near the Mantoloking Bridge.

+In July 2021, a nature preserve at Liberty State Park finally re-opened after a nearly 9-year closure.